 Rescue in Parishes

 The Rescue Project is intended for use everywhere, including parishes.
 However, parishioners should only seek to implement a parish-wide effort under the leadership and direction of the pastor and his leadership team.
-Regardless of that support, we encourage people to offer the experience in other contexts such as homes, workplaces, universities, schools and more.

 Nothing!
 By not charging you eliminate any barrier to someone’s ability to attend the 8-week series.
 The costs incurred are around the companion resources in book form and the meals.
 The parish leadership will want to prayerfully discern how to manage these costs.
-We would recommend any cost not be passed on to the participants.
+We would recommend any cost not be passed on to the guests.
 There are ways to navigate meals in a cost-effective manner.
-Something to consider once there is buy-in from the participants after the initial weeks is to make available a free-will offering basket at the sessions.
+Something to consider once there is buy-in from the guests after the initial weeks is to make available a free-will offering basket at the sessions.
 This may help defray some expenses.